Lin Chaoxian supervises the action movie “Breaking Point”, the first poster of Zhang Jiahui, William Chan and Liang Luo Shi’s hard core “anti-drug”_Video_Tang Weihan_Bona Films-breakinglatest.news-Breaking Latest News

 The film “Breaking Point” was written by Lin Chaoxian, supervised by Lin Chaoxian and Leung Fengying, directed by Tang Weihan, starring Zhang Jiahui, William Chan and Leung Luoshi.
 The story of bringing his gang to justice.
 Surprisingly, “Breaking Point” is the first time that Lin Chaoxian has served as a film producer since he started his career.
 This time he escorted the young director Tang Weihan and showed his skills in the field of police and bandit action, which he is good at.
 Same as general chemical reaction.

 The movie “Breaking Point” released its first pilot poster today.
 The poster is full of details, and the atmosphere of danger and tension is blowing.
 Undercurrents are surging in the bustling metropolis, and the crisis erupts like an explosive flame.
 Some people’s lives are hanging by a thread, while others are moving in the opposite direction.
 At present, the film is under intense shooting in Hong Kong, Malaysia and other places.
-Judging from the production special released this time, Zhang Jiahui, William Chan, Liang Luoshi and others have fully entered the role status.
-Although it is not known whether the roles they play are right and wrong, but from their perspective It is not difficult to see from the shape and state of the movie, this is undoubtedly another Hong Kong-style police and bandit action blockbuster with strong emotions, ferocious actions, and black and white fighting, which is really exciting.
+Judging from the production special released this time, Zhang Jiahui, Chen Weiting, Liang Luoshi and others have fully entered the role status.
+Although it is not known whether the roles they play are right and wrong, but from their perspective It is not difficult to see from the shape and state of the movie, it is undoubtedly a Hong Kong-style police and bandit action blockbuster with strong emotions, ferocious actions, and black and white fighting.

 Yu Donglin, Chaoxian, cooperates with the gold medal team after “Operation Mekong” and casts a hardcore action blockbuster